İpek Öz

 İpek Öz (born 8 July 1999) is a Turkish professional tennis player.
-She has a career-high WTA singles ranking of No. 163, achieved on 18 July 2022, and a best doubles ranking of No. 311, achieved 20 October 2025.
+She has a career-high WTA singles ranking of No. 163, achieved on 18 July 2022, and a best doubles ranking of world No. 290, achieved 16 March 2026.

-Oz took part in the 2018 Mediterranean Games in Tarragona, Spain, and won the gold medal for Turkey in the doubles event, alongside teammate Başak Eraydın.
+At the 2018 Mediterranean Games in Tarragona, Spain, Öz won the gold medal for Turkey in the doubles event, alongside teammate Başak Eraydın.

 Career

 2017–2021

-Öz won her first professional title in singles in the ITF Circuit tournament held at Manavgat, Turkey in 2017, defeating Ilona Georgiana Ghioroaie from Romania in the final.
+Öz won her first professional singles title in the ITF Circuit tournament held at Manavgat, Turkey in 2017, defeating Ilona Georgiana Ghioroaie from Romania in the final.

 She made her WTA Tour main-draw debut at the 2018 İstanbul Cup, where she received a wildcard into the singles draw, and in the doubles main draw, partnering Melis Sezer.

 Partnering Başak Eraydın, she won the gold medal in women's doubles at the 2018 Mediterranean Games, defeating Bosnian pair Nefisa Berberović and Dea Herdželaš in the final which went to a deciding champions tiebreak.